PlaMemo-VIE-FanTrans/KaleidoADV_FontConverter/README.md

 # Font Converter for Kaleido ADV Workshop engine
-Convert vector fonts to bitmaps that used for Kaleido ADV Workshop engine (or any games that made by M2).
+Convert vector font to bitmaps that used for Kaleido ADV Workshop engine (or any games that made by M2).

 To add characters, go to line 5.

 To select font and size, go to line 67.

+You will need Pillow to use this script (I know its sucks, but it works atleast).

 |**NEW GAME! -THE CHALLENGE STAGE!-**|**Plastic Memories**|
 | :-----------------------------------------------------------: | :--------------------------------------------------------------------------------------------: |